Constraints on Loryons in a Two Higgs Doublet Model: Introduction

 In Ref.~\cite{Banta:2021dek}, the authors systematically classified all viable scalar and vector-like fermion representations of Loryons coupling to the SM Higgs field.
 They derived perturbative unitarity bounds on these representations and assessed the constraints from Higgs coupling measurements, precision electroweak observables, and direct collider searches.
 They concluded that while the vast majority of fermionic Loryons are now excluded -- barring a few exceptional cases -- scalar Loryons transforming in several representations of the extended $SU(2)_{L}\times SU(2)_{R}$ global symmetry group remain experimentally viable, and constitute promising targets for future searches at the LHC.

 It is natural to ask how the parameter space of Loryons is affected if one considers an extended scalar sector for electroweak symmetry breaking.
-Arguably the most motivated way to extend the scalar sector is to introduce a second doublet of $SU(2)_W$, commonly referred to as a Two Higgs Doublet Model (2HDM).
+Arguably the most motivated way to extend the scalar sector is to introduce a second doublet of $SU(2)_L$, commonly referred to as a Two Higgs Doublet Model (2HDM).
 The spectrum of a 2HDM features five physical states: two CP-even scalars ($h$, $H$), one CP-odd pseudoscalar ($A$), and a charged Higgs ($H^\pm$).
-As such, 2HDM's have a far richer phenomenology compared to a single Higgs doublet -- see Refs.~\cite{Branco:2011iw,Wang:2022yhm} for detailed reviews.
+In this work, we will only consider 2HDM's in which both Higgs doublets acquire a non-vanishing vacuum expectation value.
+2HDM's have a far richer phenomenology compared to a single Higgs doublet -- see Refs.~\cite{Branco:2011iw,Wang:2022yhm} for detailed reviews.
 The 2HDM parameter space can be described by six physical parameters (in addition to the mass and VEV of the light Higgs boson): the masses of the four additional physical states, the mixing angle $\alpha$ between the CP-even states, and the ratio of the vacuum expectation values of the two doublets, $\tan\beta$.